 PK: Packaging Design

 PK 211 - Introduction to Packaging Design

 1.5 credits; 3 lab hours

 An introduction to the field of packaging design, covering branding, graphics, materials, technology, and typography.
-This studio course focuses on design phases from concept to three-dimensional comprehensives, and includes field trips and quest lecturers.
+This studio course focuses on design phases from concept to three-dimensional comprehensives, and includes field trips and guest lecturers.

 PK 212 - Foundation in Three-Dimensional Design for Consumer Packaging

-2 credits: 1 lecture and 2 lab hours
+2 credits; 1 lecture and 2 lab hours

-With a focus on three-dimensional conceptual design, students learn the basics of how packaging design professionals create innovative forms that have visual impact within the retail area.
-They experiment with a variety of packaging materials, as well as recycled and sustainable solutions.
+With a focus on three-dimensional

+conceptual design, students learn

+the basics of how packaging design

+professionals create innovative forms

+that have visual impact within the retail

+area.
+They experiment with a variety of

+packaging materials, as well as recycled and

+sustainable solutions.

 PK 216 - Foundation in Packaging Design

-2 credits: 1 lecture and 2 lab hours

 This course introduces the fundamentals of packaging design.
 Lectures and design assignments provide students with the opportunity to understand and explore packaging design principles as they apply to the marketing of consumer brands.
 Co-requisite(s): (for one-year Communication Design Foundation students) AD 216.

 PK 301 - Packaging Design for Home Products

-2 credits; 1 lecture and 2 lab hours

-Students learn about packaging/brand design specific to home products retailing: brand identity, packaging design systems, and brand design applications throughout the retail environment.
+2 credits; 1 lecture and 2 lab hours Students learn about packaging/brand design specific to home products retailing: brand identity, packaging design systems, and brand design applications throughout the retail environment.
 The creative process of design and strategic analysis of packaging as a marketing and merchandising tool is explored.

 PK 302 - Packaging Design for Cosmetics and Fragrance Marketing

 2 credits; 1 lecture and 2 lab hours

-For Cosmetics and Fragrance Marketing students.
-This hands-on course introduces the principles of packaging design for cosmetics and fragrance products.
-Students learn about brand identity, packaging design systems, materials, and the relationship between packaging and cosmetic and fragrance retailing.
+For Cosmetics and Fragrance Marketing

+students.
+This hands-on course introduces

+the principles of packaging design for

+cosmetics and fragrance products.
+Students

+learn about brand identity, packaging design

+systems, materials, and the relationship

+between packaging and cosmetic and

+fragrance retailing.

 Prerequisite(s): CM 341.

 PK 303 - Packaging Design for Accessories Design

-2 credits: 1 lecture and 2 lab hours

 The packaging and brand design of accessory products is introduced.
 Through design projects, students learn about brand identity, packaging design systems, the variety of packaging materials, and how packaging affects the product at retail.
 Guest lecturers discuss how designers create brand identities, develop concepts, make design decisions, and oversee production.

 PK 315 - Digital Prepress for Packaging Design

 2 credits: 1 lecture and 2 lab hours

 This course introduces students to digital mechanical art creation specifically for packaging design.
 Students learn file management, printing methods, color processes, packaging substrates, and how a packaging design moves from design approval to mechanical art creation.

-PK 317 - Packaging Design Process
+PK 317 - Design Process

-3 credits; 3 lecture hours

 This lecture-based course examines the packaging design process as the means by which marketing strategy and the goal of putting the packaged product into the hands of consumers is translated.
 Emphasis is placed on all aspects of how a clear and effective design process is the essential foundation to meeting the goal of developing packaging designs that are effective sales tools.
 Co-Requisite(s): PK 318.

-PK 318 - Packaging Design Studio I
+PK 318 - Design Process Studio

-3 credits; 6 lab hours

 The studio environment is central to an education in packaging design.
 Students explore the packaging design methodology and discover techniques and approaches that form their individual design process.
 They demonstrate knowledge gathered in their fifth semester courses and utilize the studio method of learning.
 Co-Requisite(s): PK 317.

-PK 319 - Packaging Design Studio II
+PK 319 - Strategic Design Studio

-3 credits: 3 lecture and 3 lab hours

-This studio course explores strategic thinking as it applies to brand packaging design accross consumer product categories.
-Working collaboratively with designers, clients and creative resources is an essential aspect of the design studio environment.
-Gathering and evaluating information, developing strategies, and implementation are all aspects of the design-planning model applied in this studio.

-Corequisite(s): PK 354.
+Students learn how the formulation and development of ideas takes shape from the foundation of research, exploration and investigation, and how the formation of a packaging design strategy can achieve visual problem-solving goals.
+They learn how a clearly articulated and defined strategy facilitates the design process and serves the objective of a successful packaging design.